The ROI Lie: Why Smart Leaders Bet on Six Capitals

 Greg Galle

 That’s why this conversation matters—urgently.
 The smartest teams today aren’t just innovating.
-They’re thinking more expansively about they innovate.
+They’re thinking more expansively about why they innovate.

 Chapter 7